Report" (Rhys on a 1:1 Swiss 4000ers course)

 Massage Parlour for their enthusiastic hands-on support,

 and Icy-Cold Mountain Beering, for recommending M. Velic

-Now that we have made the initial explorations into this untamed
+Now that we have made the initial explorations into

-no less admirable in their own way,
+brave perhaps, but no less admirable in their own way,

 in this range will soon be climbed.
+We humbly trust

-with undiluted praise and exaggerated honour..
+undiluted praise and exaggerated honour..